diodechain/diode-docs/content/docs/FAQ/can-i-open-my-zone-s-files-folders-from-within-the-diode-drive-app.md

 weight: 20016
 draft: false
 ---
-Yes, you can open your folder or Zone in your file explorer from Diode Drive directly.
+Yes, you can open your folder or Zone in your file explorer from Diode Collab directly.

 To do this, simply click on the orange box icon located on the far right of a Zone's File.